 2019 Denis & Katya won the Fedora Prize for Opera.

 Michael McCarthy was awarded Best Director at the 2015 Wales Theatre Awards for his production of The Trial.

 2013 Ghost Patrol by Stuart MacRae and Louise Welsh won the South Bank Sky Arts Award.

 2013 the double bill of In the Locked Room by Huw Watkins and David Harsent and Ghost Patrol was nominated for an Olivier.

 TMA Theatre Awards - Outstanding Achievement in Opera for our production of Greek by Mark-Anthony Turnage in 2011.

 The co-founders of MTW – Michael McCarthy and Michael Rafferty – were awarded MBEs in the 2016 Queen’s New Year Honours.

-Music Theatre Wales are committed to being open and transparent.
-Below are some of our policies.
+Music Theatre Wales is committed to being open and transparent.